MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-menusuite-functionality.md

 When you create a [Page](devenv-page-object.md) or a [Report](devenv-report-object.md), you add the [UsageCategory Property](properties/devenv-usagecategory-property.md).
 If the **UsageCategory** is set to **None**, or if you do not specify **UsageCategory**, the page or report will not show up when you search in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].

 ## UsageCategory property values
-The values for the UsageCategory property are listed below:
+The values for the **UsageCategory** property are listed below.
+The sub category will help the user navigate through the search results and it is a best practice to be consistent when categorizing the pages and the reports that you add.
+A consistent approach will help guiding the user and improve productivity.

 |Value           |Description                                  |
 |----------------|---------------------------------------------|